Jam851/VS-Code-Files-3-Months/BASICS OF MYSQL/Basic_Commands.md

 // selects two distinct columns from both distinct but same table.

 (SELECT * FROM employeedetails) UNION (SELECT * FROM testtable);
 // merges all rows into one table.
 The total rows increase but columns remains same.
-   [ both queries must have same no of columns for UNION to work. ] left table comes first with its column names, right table comes below it.
+   [ both queries must have same no of columns for UNION to work. ]  [ UNION removes duplicates rows by default. ] It appends the right query rows below the left query rows.

+# Full Outer Join
+// It is not available in MySQL but present in SQL.
+   Work-around: LEFT JOIN of two tables UNION RIGHT JOIN of two tables after switching their places in the command, gives a FULL OUTER JOIN in mysql.

+PRI - Primary Key
+MUL - Non-Unique value. multiple occurences of that value can be present in that column.

+//What is MUL ?
 Change table name ?